08 Apr The Inspired Traveler # 7 – David Billa

 I should also mention three spots that may not have anything special about them, but when I’m there, for some reason, I just feel good, I’m just happy, no matter what.
 They are the city of York in England, Paynes Prairie in Florida (a mini-Everglades type of prairie/swamp in northern Florida) and my “secret” beach on the French South West Atlantic Coast (It’s not actually secret, but it is one of the lesser known ones in the area, which is otherwise a quite popular destination with European tourists).

 3) What place would have to pay you to come back and even then you’d have to think about it?

 I’m not sure there are places I would never go back to.
 There are places I’m not interested in going (even though I’m sure I’d manage to make the best of it if I went), but so far, there isn’t any place I’ve been to and that I swore I’d never go back.
 Well, thinking about it, I’m not sure I ever want to return to Harajuku in Tokyo and I’m not sure how anybody older than 18 can like the place (and while I definitely want to return to Tokyo one day, I also think that it’s one of the least interesting places in Japan).

-A thing I would never do, even if I was paid to do it, is travelling on a guided group tour.
-This goes pretty much against everything I believe in as far as travelling is concerned.
+A thing I would never do, even if I was paid to do it, is traveling on a guided group tour.
+This goes pretty much against everything I believe in as far as traveling is concerned.
 I’d rather not go to a place than go on a group tour.
-Actually, when travelling in such a way, I don’t think people really ARE in the place, they’re just watching it from the bus or the small crowd they form.
+Actually, when traveling in such a way, I don’t think people really ARE in the place, they’re just watching it from the bus or the small crowd they form.